icepick4/onepyece/README.md

 149
 ```

-To learn more about the possibilities, you can check the [examples](docs/examples.py).
+To learn more about the possibilities, you can check the
+detailed documentation [here](docs/) and more examples [here](docs/examples.py).

 ## Tests